2 Stroke Engine Oil - How to Work out the Correct Mix Ratio

 Step 2:

-Next, we will show you how to calculate the amount of oil needed - dependant on the amount of petrol you already have and the millilitres we have just identified in step 1.
+Next, calculate the amount of oil needed based on the petrol you have and the millilitres identified in step 1.

 2 x 20 = 40

-The result we have is 40 which tells us we need 40ml of oil.
+The result is 40, meaning you need 40ml of oil.

 This equation works for any amount of petrol.
-For example, if I have 5 Litres of petrol I would times 5 x 20 and this would give me a result of 100ml.
+For instance, if you have 5 litres, multiply 5 x 20 to get 100ml.

 Recap: